 Ashton Applewhite is back with yet another inspired resource to help raise awareness of everyday ageism.
-Yo, Is this ageist?
-Is a where you’ll find answers to all those questions you’ve wonder “yeah but is this ageism?”
-(Spoiler: If you’re asking then it probably is) delivered with care and wit.
+Yo, Is this ageist? is a where you’ll find answers to all those questions you’ve wondered “yeah but is this ageism?” delivered with care and wit.
+(Spoiler: If you’re asking then it probably is.)
 Ask, search, and learn.

 While many ageism resources are developed to combat bias against older people, it’s important to remember that age discrimination can equally impact young people and intersect with race, ethnicity, gender, disability, sexual orientation, socio-economic status and other diverse identities.

 The Google All In Inclusive Marketing Guidelines, developed in collaboration with the National Council on Ageing, gives insight into a broad range of considerations for creating inclusive material for all-ages.